evantahler/couchqueue/readme.md

 This is run when a worker boots, and how a worker obtains its `workerId`

 **params**
-- `queues`: A JSON array of queues to work from, in priority order
+- `queues`: A comma-seperated list of queues to work from, in priority order (* is not allowed)

 ### Delteting a worker